Unity 3D Shader

 As our first step, we define the Depth Fade effect, which consists of sampling the scene depth relative to the shaded mesh from the camera’s perspective.
 This generates a gradient that becomes softer near intersections and more intense in deeper areas.
 A Depth Maximum Distance parameter can be used to control how the Depth Fade gradient is distributed, reaching its maximum intensity once the sampled depth equals this value.

 This Depth Fade gradient can then be used to lerp between a shallow color and a deep color.
-By setting the shader to transparent and using the alpha values of these colors as the shader alpha, we already obtain a visual base for shader.
+By setting the shader to transparent and using the alpha values of these colors as the shader alpha, we already obtain a visual base for the shader.

 To better test the shader, we initially created two simple meshes: a pond mesh to demonstrate how the shader behaves along shorelines, and a sphere mesh to showcase how the shader reacts around edges and intersections.
 Both meshes use unlit materials to keep the focus entirely on the shader itself.